 8. Reward employees with what they really want

+As with the theme of your awards party, your rewards should also be personalized.
 Some companies make the mistake of guessing what an employee wants.
 Or just as bad, they give the employee cash that is forgotten as quickly as it’s spent.
 You can avoid these missteps by providing your employees with values-based points they can redeem for the reward of their choice.
 Additionally, this allows you to standardize the amount each employee receives.

 For maximum results, you should also offer an instant award program that works similarly for day-to-day recognition.

 9. Consider working with a company that specializes in engagement and recognition

 If you’d like your YOS awards programs to bring in the biggest bang for your buck, it’s a good idea to work with a company that specializes in developing engagement and recognition strategies.
 They can take a lot of the guesswork out and save you a lot of money in the long run.

 Our Years Of Service Program promotes communication between peers, managers, and employees, while tracking recognition and overall engagement.
 It can help provide you with in-depth insight into your company and determine the best ways to recognize your employees.